Aaron Sloman and David Vernon

 - Agility (Opposites: slowness, viscosity, inflexibility, ...)

-I decided to add 'agility' to this list after seeing the SOA document by Jason Bloomberg quoted below in the NOTES section.
+For more on 'agility' see the SOA document by Jason Bloomberg quoted below in the NOTES section.

 A related notion (or dimension) of 'agility' would refer to the ease with which users can bring about the changes required for flexibility and creativity.